 Editions listed are current as of date of syllabus.
-More recent editions may be used.
+Editions that are more recent may be used.

 VIII.
 Bibliography of Supplemental Materials

 Peruse the above textbooks that you don't use as primary text, to supplement lectures.
 Also:

 - 1. Peters-Golden, Holly.
 Culture Sketches: Case Studies in Anthropology.
 Current edition, McGraw Hill. - 2.
 Ember and Ember, and Levinson, Portraits of Culture: Ethnographic Original.
 Current edition, Simon and Shuster, Inc. - 3.
 Engilini, Elvio.
 Annual Editions: Anthropology.